AxisCommunications/acap-native-sdk-examples/vdo-larod-preprocessing/README.md

 ## Conclusion
 - This is an example of test data, which is dependent on selected device and chip.
+- One full-screen banana has been used for testing.
 - Running inference is much faster on chip Google TPU than CPU with TensorFlow Lite.
 - Converting images takes almost the same time on both chips.
 - Objects with score less than 60% are generally not good enough to be used as classification results.